sgrove/spec_storm/README.markdown

     sudo gem install parallel
     script/plugin install git://github.com/grosser/parallel_specs.git

-SauceSpace only relied on parallel_specs as a launcher, so following the installation instructions on its github page is optional - but you may want to in order to speed up your non-selenium specs.

-Next:

     script/plugin install git://github.com/sgrove/special_sauce.git
     rake ss:setup

+SauceSpace relies on parallel_specs as a launcher, so be sure to follow the [installation instructions](http://github.com/grosser/parallel_specs) - as a bonus, it will probably  speed up your non-selenium specs as well.

 Usage
 =====